mohde4/PLI_VGG19_GRADCAM/README.md

-# Advancing Medical Imaging Interpretability with Pixel-Level Insights
+# Comparing Imaging Interpretability with using GRAD-CAM and Pixel-Level Insights
+This Python-based program systematically evaluates and compares the performance of the Pixel-Level Interpretability (PLI) model with Grad-CAM, using publicly available COVID-19 chest radiograph datasets.
+The program is tailored to assess interpretability, diagnostic accuracy, and computational efficiency.
+It is implemented in Python with deep learning frameworks like TensorFlow or PyTorch and additional tools for visualization and statistical analysis.
 # System Requirements
 To successfully run the code for PLI, Grad-CAM, and VGG19, ensure your system meets the following hardware and software specifications: